How do we respond to the dominant culture’s call?

 We admired her strength and willingness to take on the establishment.
 We also admired that she was ‘gorgeous” according to cultural standards of the time.

 We wanted to be like her.
 Yet, I didn’t shave my head.
 I didn’t think I would look as good.
-Truth hurts.

-I am nearly 6 feet tall and have been an athlete my whole life.
-I am not small.
-I didn’t have Serena Williams to look up to yet.
-I worried that if I shaved my head, I would be seen as big, angry, AND unattractive.
+I worried that if I shaved my head, I would be seen as tall, angry AND anti-establishment.
+This would, in turn , make me less attractive.
 That felt like a lot of strikes for a 16 yo woman who wanted enough access to power to change the status quo.
-I wasn’t ready to stand that far apart.
+I wasn’t ready to stand that far in the margins.

 I understood then and now, that most of us do not decide what our culture deems pretty or powerful– but clearly we are in dialogue, we are responding.